-Each county auditor, insofar as applicable and/or practical, shall describe in detail on the record card or sheet, and shall itemize, the precise commercial and industrial property that the auditor is valuing as "real property" as distinguished from "personal property."
+Each county auditor, insofar as applicable and/or practical, shall describe in detail on the record card, sheet, or form, and shall itemize, the precise commercial and industrial property that the auditor is valuing as "real property" as distinguished from "personal property."

 (1) The date of any sale or transfer of the parcel involved since its prior appraisal.